-Miyajima (Itsukushima) – Things to Do & Travel Guide
+The Splendor of Miyajima Island (Itsukushima) – Things to Do & Travel Guide

 Miyajima is one of the most beautiful places in Japan according to locals, but it’s also someplace that a lot of tourists skip over.
 However if you have more time to spend in Japan, Miyajima is definitely worth a visit.

-The most iconic part of Miyajima is the Itsukushima “Floating” Torii Gate, which is huge and absolutely gorgeous.
+The most iconic part of Miyajima is the Itsukushima “Floating” Torii Gate, which is huge and absolutely gorgeous and also a UNESCO World Heritage Site.
 You can see it both in low tide, when you can go right up to it, and high tide, when it’s surrounded by water.
 The current shrine dates to the 1800s but a shrine has been in that spot since at least the 12th century, making it almost a thousand-year-old spectacle.

 Part of the Itsukushima Shrine is several meters behind the gate.
 It’s a pier-like space of worship that also “floats” during high tide.
 Today you can pay an entrance fee to visit during the day, and at night they have music playing (at least they did when we were there).
 Nearby they also have a treasure hall showcasing some artefacts from the shrine’s history.
 This is the island’s main attraction but there are other great shrines surrounding.

 The Senjokaku Pavilion is a wood building built circa 1587.
 Today it boasts magnificent views and doesn’t look like much, but the wood beams across the ceiling boast beautiful paintings.
+It was one of my favourite places to visit in Miyajima.
 Next door is the Toyokuni five-story pagoda.
 Honestly there are a tonne of other smaller shrines in the area, but none were as memorable as these and the great Itsukushima shrine.
 Everything is so close together that it’s quite hard to miss anything.

 Though a lot of people come for the shrine, some will stay for the hike to Mount Misen.
 When you get to the top, there’s an observatory.
 There are a few ways to get there.
 The easiest is to take a small hike to the ropeway and then go up that way.
-You can also do a longer hike through the Primeval Forest (which has several signs for poisonous snakes and other dangerous animals, by the way).
+You can also do a longer hike through the Primeval Forest (which has several signs for poisonous snakes and other dangerous animals, so it’s a very welcoming hike).
 If you’re up to the challenge, the island is a very peaceful and great hike to take.
-I went up to Daishoin Temple and then headed towards the mountain that way.
+I went up to Daisho-in Temple and then headed towards the mountain that way.
 I’d recommend at least 2 hours to get to the top, maybe more depending on how quickly you can hike.
 If you plan on doing this during your stay on the island, I’d definitely recommend staying on the island or giving yourself ample time on a day trip.

 The town itself is very tourist-y, as expected.
 They sell lots of souvenirs and everything closes early.
 However you can try a local delicacy, the maple leaf cookie (which is more like a pastry).
 The food selection is not very vegetarian friendly but a restaurant right next to Yamaichi Bekkan hotel does have a menu that’s vegetarian and vegan!
 Just know that you might want to grab dinner before 7-8:00pm to be sure you can eat before everything closes up.